191A-Team-GameTime/docs/001-gametime-agreement.md

 #Meeting Times & Roles
 In addition to attending lectures, Team Gametime will have meetings, which will take place on:
-Wednesdays between 5pm - 8pm in the ICS building at UCI Tuesdays & Thursdays between 12:30pm -1:10pm at the JavaCity parallel to Donald Bren Hall
+Tuesdays & Thursdays between 2:00pm -3:10pm, and 5:00pm - 7:00pm, both at the ICS 193 Senior Design room.

 With the option of meeting for extended periods of time over weekends in the case of imminent deadlines needing more dedicated work sessions.
 To ensure productive meetings, the following tasks will be delegated to different members on a rotating basis: